microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-luis.md

    ![](../media/tutorial-weatherbot/07/luis-with-lu-content.png)

 3. Once you have done this, you need to re-configure the various **Intent** triggers within that dialog.
-4. Click on `weather` trigger in the left navigation and choose `Weather` from the intent drop down
+4. Click on `weather` trigger in the left navigation.
+Select `Weather` from the intent drop-down menu in the properties panel on the right side of the Composer.

    Update the title of the trigger to `Weather` instead of **Intent**